Transportation & Traffic

-The Transportation & Traffic Advisory Board is a seven-member board appointed by the city council to serve in an advisory capacity to the city council on matters relating to transportation and traffic issues.
-These issues include: vehicles for hire; emergency warning systems and evacuation routes and procedures; stop signs, school zones, no parking zones and other traffic control devices; street and bridge improvements; tuber exits; and any other transportation related matters referred by city council.
+The Transportation & Traffic Advisory Board is a seven-member board appointed by the City Council to serve in an advisory capacity to the City Council on matters relating to transportation and traffic issues.
+These issues include: vehicles for hire; emergency warning systems and evacuation routes and procedures; stop signs, school zones, no parking zones and other traffic control devices; street and bridge improvements; tuber exits; and any other transportation related matters referred by City Council.

 Submitting a Request

-Requests for new signs, traffic signals, or other traffic controls require a careful engineering evaluation of existing conditions that justifies installation is appropriate.
+Requests for new signs, traffic signals, or other traffic controls require a careful engineering evaluation of existing conditions that justifies if installation is appropriate.
 Some of the most common requests include stop signs, no parking signs, and speed limit signs.

 Please note that speed humps are “nonstandard” traffic controls and are evaluated based on the Speed Hump Policy.
 More information on speed humps and how to submit a speed hump request is provided in the Neighborhood Traffic Management section.